HenryXi/OS/etc/linux/Linux awk bigger or less than.md

 # Linux awk bigger or less than
-Let's say you have a file which contains log content. `awk` command can help you split every line of it and print the field you care about. `awk` can do more than this.
-Let's say your log file might look like this.
+Let's say you have a file which contains log content. `awk` command can help you split every line and print the field which you care about.
+Let's say your log file looks like following.
 ```
 INFO 2018-04-27 00:00:00 version=2.5.3 time_cost=10
 INFO 2018-04-27 00:00:00 version=2.5.3 time_cost=18